 Mix The Plaster

-The very first step towards plastering a wall will comprise of mixing the chemical.
+The very first step towards plastering a wall will comprise of mixing the chemicals, like aggregate, lime or gypsum and fiber.
 To do this, you need a bucket filled with clean, cold water.
 Add plaster to the water slowly, using a gauging trowel.
 With the help of a mixer drill, blend the plaster and water thoroughly.
 Make sure that the plaster is mixed to the appropriate consistency and is lump free.

 The First Coat